 The fair value of our note payable is based on borrowing rates currently available to a market participant for loans with similar terms or maturity.
-The carrying amount of our note payable is considered a Level 2 liability and approximates fair value since the interest rate charged is variable and commensurate with rates presently available in the market.
+The carrying amount of our note payable approximates fair value because the base interest rate charged varies with market conditions and the credit spread is commensurate with current market spreads for issuers of similar risk.
+The fair value of the note payable is classified as a Level 2 liability in the fair value hierarchy.